bjemi3426/bswift/MovieShelf-IOS/README.md

 ---

-You can add a "Demo" section with GIFs or links to videos once you have them.
+Add a "Demo" section with GIFs or links to videos once you have them.

 ---

-If you post your first project’s code (or main files), I’ll extract all the key info and generate a finished README in that style.

-Would you like me to:
-- **(A)** Stick with the concise version (1-page clean summary),
-or
-- **(B)** Include more detail (technical deep-dive, recruiter-style emphasis on skills)?